jkarjala/starmines-tng/README.md

 the browser page is refreshed
 - IntelliJ Idea recommended as the IDE

+The 'pov' folder contains the Persistence of Vision 3D models used to render most of the sprites.
+The pre-rendered sprites were packed to sprite sheets with TexturePacker Pro.
+The 'raw' folder contains various original resources used to create the game assets.

-The server folder contains a PHP script for high scores.
+The 'server' folder contains a PHP script for high scores.
 Debugging it locally requires a local web server with PHP and MySQL to be set up.

 The client always posts high scores to jpkware.com, however, the server